wltrimbl/cloud-kmers/countingkmers.md

 done
 # should generate ERR098008.21.1.pdf ERR098008.21.3.pdf ERR098008.21.5.pdf ERR098008.21.6.pdf and ERR098008.21.20.pdf
 ```

 These first two visualizations tell us that one dataset has very high >10000x abundance and the others are medium 20-60x:

 ![loglog kmer spectrum](images/three.list.1.png.1.png)
 ![stairstep abundance histogram](images/three.list.20.png.20.png)
 And here we learn that some E. coli datasets are almost half singletons:
 ![fraction-abundance plot](images/three.list.3.png.3.png)

-But these visualizations, against kmer rank, show us separation between the low-complexity (6kb) PhiX sequencing and the 5 Mbase E. coli:
+But these two visualizations, using kmer rank, show the difference
+between the low-complexity (6kb) PhiX sequencing and the 5 Mbase E. coli:

 ![tank-abundance plot](images/three.list.6.png.6.png)
 ![k-dominance graph](images/three.list.5.png.5.png)